-In fiscal year 2023, TSET's total budget was \$69,315,182 with administrative costs accounting for 3.5% of the total budget.
+In FY24, TSET's total budget was \$77,698,520, with administrative costs accounting for 4.3% of the total budget.
 By statute, the administration budget is capped at 15% of certified earnings.
-The board uses 3-year rolling average of previous years' certified earnings to guide budget decisions.
-The TSET Board of Directors has had this policy in place since fiscal year 2016.
+The TSET Board of Directors uses a 3-year rolling average of previous years' certified earnings to guide budget decisions.
+The TSET Board of Directors has had this policy in place since FY16.

-Following the three-year strategic plan adopted by the Board of Directors in fiscal year 2020, the Tobacco Settlement Endowment Trust (TSET) focused on programs that improve healthy behaviors, target youth and achieve measurable improvements in the health of Oklahomans.
-The Board of Directors and agency management developed and adopted 3-year strategic plan in fiscal year 2023.
-The process included listening sessions, focus groups and key informant interviews.
+TSET focuses on programs that improve health behaviors, focus on youth, and achieve measurable improvements in the health of Oklahomans.
+The TSET Board of Directors and agency management developed and adopted a 3-year strategic plan in FY24.
+The process includes listening sessions, focus groups, and key informant interviews.